tatdz/milkyway2/FUNDING_INSTRUCTIONS.md

 The EncryptedGroupMessages smart contract is ready for deployment to Passet chain.

 ## Wallet Information
-- **Current Ethereum Address**: `0x72Db8ea867DfA2Be1A8d6009367b6D4647B5ceA5`
-- **Requested Substrate Address**: `5D5d1d6uiscBuzLp6UuYEuZmyt6ciAhbfQq3oeA4dhFJaqTV`
 - **Current Balance**: 0 ETH on Passet chain
+- **Status**: Requires funding for deployment

-## Two Options to Proceed:
+## To Proceed:

-### Option 1: Fund Current Wallet
-Fund the Ethereum address `0x72Db8ea867DfA2Be1A8d6009367b6D4647B5ceA5` with Passet tokens and deploy immediately.
+Fund the deployer wallet with Passet tokens and deploy immediately.

-### Option 2: Use Specific Substrate Key
-Provide the private key that corresponds to Substrate address `5D5d1d6uiscBuzLp6UuYEuZmyt6ciAhbfQq3oeA4dhFJaqTV`.

 ## Deployment Command
 Once funded, run: